boo1ean/casual/locales.md

 module.exports = provider;
 ```

-Three is three things you can override/add:
+There are three things you can override/add:

 - dictionaries (leave formats and algorithms, just change dictionaries)
 - formats (leave dictionaries and algorithms, just change formats)